pedroloureiro/android-transaction-viewer/README.md

 We recommend you spend 1 hour to complete your readme.

+**When you are done, please let us know.
+From there, we will remove your access rights to the repository in order to review your skill test.
+But don't worry, it will only be temporary!
+We will restore your access right after the debrief so that you can have a look to our review.**

 # Well done!

 Thank you for your time; if you have any questions, don't hesitate to contact us.
 We will quickly review your code and get back to you.